justynjen/justynjenBlog1/_posts/2018-03-19-7-podcasts-every-girl-in-her-20s-should-listen-to---.md

 ![](/uploads/goaldiggerpodcast.png)

 This HAS to be my favorite, most helpful, inspiring and downright awesome podcast I have subscribed to.
 Go subscribe to Jenna Kutcher’s Goal Digger podcast right now and let it change the way you think about yourself and your life.
 This week I listened to episode 131: 5 Big Lies That Are Holding You Back and it is a great one as usual.
-This podcast may seem like it’s only for entrepreneurs but you can apply the principles to life in your 20’s no problem. &nbsp;
+This podcast may seem like it’s only for entrepreneurs but you can apply the principles to life in your 20’s no problem.

 #### 5. Let It Out with Katie Dalebout